raising awareness

 At The PMDD Project, we are committed to making PMDD a familiar term, so that those affected can find their voices, access resources, and, above all, feel seen.
 We’re driving this change until the day comes when no one has to ask, “What is PMDD?”

-Our approach to raising awareness focuses on four core areas:
+Our raising awareness focuses on three core areas

 educating the public on menstrual health & pmdd